 You play as two shamans, fighting over control of the islands by placing magic bridges between them.
 Although the theme is nice, it has no impact on the gameplay whatsoever, it’s just a mask over an abstract mechanism – a true eurogame.

-Board is divided into twelve islands, which are connected among each other with links.
-Some islands have only three links, while others have four, five or even six.
+The board is divided into twelve islands, which are connected through links.
+Some islands have only three links, while others have four, five, or even six.
 On these links, bridges can be placed.
-When a player has more than half of links covered with bridges, he can claim the island with his token and all of opponent’s bridges to this island are also removed.
+When a player has more than half of the links covered with bridges, he can claim the island with his token and all of the opponent’s bridges to this island are also removed.

-In turn, the player can use any number of cards he has in his hand (or none).
-Then he draws one new card – either he chooses one of the face-up cards or draws a random from the deck (or decides not to draw).
+In turn, a player can use any number of cards he has in his hand (or none).
+Then he draws one new card – either he chooses one of the face-up cards or draws a random one from the deck (or decides not to draw).

-Besides placing bridges, player can also remove opponent’s bridges, but for this move, two cards are needed.
-If he wants to remove a bridge between Iffi and Jojo, he must use two Iffi cards or two Jojo cards or one Ifii and one Jojo card.
+Besides placing bridges, a player can also remove the opponent’s bridges, but for this move, two cards are needed.
+If he wants to remove a bridge between Iffi and Jojo, he must use two Iffi cards or two Jojo cards or one Iffi and one Jojo card.

-When the deck is depleted for the first time, one victory point is won by the player with most islands under his control and the deck is reshuffled for the second round.
-After that one, two points are awarded for the same condition and than the deck is reshuffled for the one last time.
+When the deck is depleted for the first time, one victory point is won by the player with the most islands under their control, and the deck is reshuffled for the second round.
+After that one, two points are awarded for the same condition, and then the deck is reshuffled for the one last time.

-In third round, players get victory points for every island they control.
-The final scores are calculated by adding victory points from the first and second round.
-If there is a draw, player with more points from the third round is the winner.
+In the third round, players get victory points for every island they control.
+The final scores are calculated by adding victory points from the first and second rounds.
+If there is a draw, the player with more points from the third round is the winner.

 And that’s pretty much all there is to know about the rules of Kahuna.
 As you can imagine, these can be explained in a very short time, so the game is very accessible to new players.
-It’s a good filler game if you have half an hour to kill between other games (maybe you’ve just been knocked out and are waiting for the next round).
+It’s a good filler game if you have half an hour to kill between other games.
 Or maybe you just don’t have time to play a longer game, because of … well, life.

 Strategic and Tactical Tips

-Your base strategy is very limited to the cards that are available to you, but with the three card available to choose from every turn, there are some options.
+Your base strategy is very limited to the cards that are available to you, but with the three cards available to choose from every turn, there are some options.

 What you want to do, is choose a part of the map (card dependent, of course), to have as your core real estate.
 One of the two islands with three links is a good starting point.
-You than want to expand to neighboring islands, so that with each bridge you place, you gain presence on two islands, not just one.
+You then want to expand to neighboring islands, so that with each bridge that you place, you gain a presence on two islands, not just one.

-Mid and late game are about fortifying your positions and weakening your opponent’s.
-Build more bridges to your islands, so that you negate the risk of losing one, if your opponents removes a bridge of yours.
-And also look for opportunities, where you can do the most damage with removing your opponent’s bridges.
+Mid and late game is about fortifying your positions and weakening your opponent’s.
+Build more bridges to your islands, so that you negate the risk of losing one if your opponent removes a bridge of yours.
+And also look for opportunities, where you can do the most damage by removing your opponent’s bridges.
 Remember, it takes two cards to remove a bridge, so you better make them count.

-When removing a bridge, look for opportunities, where you can benefit directly, the same turn.
-Best case scenario would be to remove opponent’s bridge, build your own in the same place, gain control of the island and remove the rest of opponent’s bridges that way.
+When removing a bridge, look for opportunities, where you can benefit directly on the same turn.
+The best-case scenario would be to remove the opponent’s bridge, build your own in the same place, gain control of the island, and remove the rest of the opponent’s bridges that way.

 Personal Experience and Recommendation

 I experienced that games in Kahuna are very tight and it often comes down to the very last turn to decide the outcome.
 Although there is some skill involved, I would prefer to have more options.
-Sometimes you feel like you would want to do something, but your hands are tied, since you can’t get a card (or cards) you need.
+Sometimes you feel like you would want to do something, but your hands are tied since you can’t get the card (or cards) you need.